 Our interns are provided housing and a stipend.
-Our Animal Internship Program at Bear River Ranch is ideal for students interested in a career in animal care, organized camping, outdoor education, parks and recreation, or therapeutic recreation.
+Our Animal Internship Program is ideal for students showing interest in an animal care, organized camping, outdoor education, parks and recreation, or a therapeutic recreation career.

-Our Animal Care Interns spend their mornings caring for our animals.
-Duties will include: daily feeding and watering of animals; washing dishes; doing laundry; cleaning enclosures, sweeping and mopping walkways; stocking supplies; socializing and comforting the animals; making and giving enrichment; monitoring behavior and medical needs on daily logs, etc. Afternoons for interns are designed to allow time for specialized projects.
-Many past interns have had specialized projects in a range of areas!
-Past projects have included reptile and amphibian propagation, enrichement and enclosure design, bird training, and animal grooming.
-Depending on the needs of the team and the Ranch, afternoons may also include larger projects like rehabilitation, enclosure redesign, or an extensive deep clean.
+Mornings are spent caring for our animals, doing rounds, feeding, giving water, and checking on each individual animal.
+Additional duties include: daily food preparation for the animals; washing dishes; doing laundry; cleaning enclosures, sweeping and mopping walkways; stocking supplies; socializing and comforting the animals; making and giving enrichment; monitoring behavior and medical needs on daily logs, etc. Afternoons for interns are designed to allow time for specialized projects.
+Past projects have included reptile and amphibian propagation, enrichment and enclosure design, bird training, and animal grooming.
+Depending on the needs of the team and the Ranch, afternoons may also include larger group projects like rehabilitation, enclosure redesign, or an extensive deep clean.

-While we refer to this as an Animal Care Internship, credit can, and has been received for a very wide range of subjects.
-Since we allow interns to choose a specialized project, interns can get experience in animal care, animal propagation and training or can be focused on an entirely different aspect of camp operations including; camp program development and administration, staff recruitment, screening, hiring and training, marketing, development and implementation of education programs, photography and media portfolio opportunities.
+While we refer to this as an Animal Care Internship, school credit can, and has been, received for a wide range of subjects.
+You can gain experience in animal care, animal propagation and training; or can be focused on an entirely different aspect of camp operations.
+Previous interns have worked with us regarding; camp program development and administration, staff recruitment, screening, hiring and training, marketing, development and implementation of education programs, photography and media portfolio opportunities.
 The possibilities are endless!

 Minimum Requirements for Animal Interns

-All applicants should be able to do the following:
+All applicants should be able to meet the following criteria:

 Cub Creek Science Camp offers a great opportunity for students to not only gain valuable job experience, but to earn money and qualify for internship credit all at the same time.
 Many summer camp counselors are able to fulfill their college requirements for an internship through working at camp!
 Internship credit has been earned for Education, Animal Science, Recreation, Music.

-1. Get a copy of the internship requirements from your school advisor.
+1. Get a copy of the internship requirements from your school adviser.